-Here, the plaintiffs' partisan gerrymandering claims turn on allegations that their votes have been diluted.
-That harm arises from the particular composition of the voter's own district, which causes his vote-having been packed or cracked-to carry less weight than it would carry in another, hypothetical district.
-Remedying the individual voter's harm, therefore, does not necessarily require restructuring all of the State's legislative districts.
+Here. plaintiffs' partisan the gerrymandering claims turn on allegations that their votes have been diluted.
+That harm arises from the particular composition of the voter's own district, which causes his votehaving been packed or cracked-to carry less weight than it would carry in another, hypothetical district.
+Remedving the individual voter's harm, therefore, does not necessarily require restructuring all of the State's legislative districts.